dnknth/ldap-ui/README.md

 The Python backend uses [Flask](http://flask.pocoo.org/).
 Kudos for [Armin Ronacher](http://lucumr.pocoo.org) and the [other authors](http://flask.pocoo.org/docs/1.0/license/#authors) of this very elegant framework!

-The  frontend uses [Vue.js](https://vuejs.org) with the fantastic [Bootstrap Vue](https://bootstrap-vue.js.org) components.
-Thanks to the authors for taking a lot of pain out of HTML.
+The UI uses [Vue.js](https://vuejs.org) with the excellent [Bootstrap Vue](https://bootstrap-vue.js.org) components.
+Thanks to the authors for taking a lot of pain out of frontend work.